ydove0324/KeyFrameToVideo/docs/environment.md

 ```

 Other versions of dependencies may or may not work as expected.
 We would like to make finetrainers work on a wider range of environments, but due to the complexity of testing at the early stages of development, we are unable to do so.
 The long term goals include compatibility with most pytorch versions on CUDA, MPS, ROCm and XLA devices.

+## Configuration

+The following environment variables may be configured to change the default behaviour of finetrainers:

+`FINETRAINERS_ATTN_PROVIDER`: Sets the default attention provider for training/validation.
+Defaults to `native`, as in native PyTorch SDPA.
+See [attention docs](./models/attention.md) for more information.
+`FINETRAINERS_ATTN_CHECKS`: Whether or not to run basic sanity checks when using different attention providers.
+This is useful for debugging but you should leave it disabled for longer training runs.
+Defaults to `"0"`.
+Can be set to a truthy env value.